Update: we've gotten our hands on the Samsung Galaxy Fold and shared our thoughts about the first huge foldable phone of 2019 in our hands-on.

 Samsung Galaxy Fold

-The Samsung Galaxy Fold - which for a long time was rumored to be called the Samsung Galaxy X - has finally been announced, making it one of the first foldable phones.
+The Samsung Galaxy Fold - which for a long time was rumored to be called the Samsung Galaxy X - has been announced and we've even gotten our hands on the device.

 Announced alongside the Samsung Galaxy S10 range, the Galaxy Fold has both a 4.6-inch HD+ Super AMOLED screen on the front and a foldable 7.3-inch QHD+ Dynamic AMOLED display on the inside, essentially letting you use the device as both a phone and a tablet.